Building REST APIs quickly using PostgREST

 Conclusion

-In this post, we created a Rest API without writing any code or using a web framework with PostgREST.
-It is really convenient to use to quickly produce simple REST APIs with fewer resources.
+In this story, we created a REST API using PostgREST without writing any backend code or using a web framework.
+It’s a convenient way to build simple REST APIs while using fewer resources quickly

 The complete source code is available on GitHub.